ksu-cs-textbooks/cis526/content/05-web-servers/03-request-handling.md

 You can use any combination of these approaches to send responses.
 {{% notice warning %}}
 Some important considerations:
-* Be aware that you can only send _one_ reponse per request.
+* Be aware that you can only send _one_ response per request.
 Once a response is sent, the connection to the client is effectively closed.
-Thus, once `resonse.end()` has been invoked, it will log an error if it is attempted again.
+Thus, once `response.end()` has been invoked, it will log an error if it is attempted again.
 * The `response.writeHead()` method actually streams the head to the client.
 Thus, you cannot run `response.setHeader()` or set `response.statusCode` or `response.statusMessage` after it has been set.
 * Similarly, any change to the response object after `response.end()` has been invoked will log an error, as you cannot change the response once it's sent.
 {{% /notice %}}